kasoft/yii2-jstree/README.md

 Latest News
 -----

+Version 1.0.12
+- Individuall "New node" Text can be set in standardMsg

 Version 1.0.11
 - New: Duplicate Items in Kontext Menu with Model Duplication
 - Yii2 Error Messages while create or duplicate are transportet to Javascript Alert